tryy3/omni-k8/README.md

 * Cilium for CNI & Hubble UI for observability
 * ArgoCD for application management
-* Rook Ceph for persistent volume management
+* Longhorn for persistent volume management
 * Prometheus & Grafana for monitoring

 ## Prereqs

 An [Omni account](https://signup.siderolabs.io/), and some machines registered to it.
 How the machines are started and joined to the Omni instance are not covered in this README, but [documentation is available](https://omni.siderolabs.com/tutorials/getting_started/).
-With the default configuration, a minimum of 6 machines, 3 of which with additional block devices for persistent storage.
+With the default configuration, a minimum of 5 machines (3 control-plane + 2 workers).

 This example uses [Machine Classes](https://omni.siderolabs.com/how-to-guides/create-a-machine-class) called `omni-contrib-controlplane` and `omni-contrib-workers`.
 How they are defined is entirely dependent on the infrastructure available, they would need to be configured on the Omni instance.